Spoonfest line-up

 “Carving has been a part of my life for as long as I can remember, filling that urge to create something.
 I get my inspiration from my surroundings, putting chickens, snails, frogs on my work as little reminders of nature’s beauty.
 I live on a small farm in the center of Israel where I teach spoon carving classes and trying to spread this rewarding craft.”

-Oren will be teaching chicken scoops, snail spoons & creature cups.
+Oren will be teaching chicken scoops, snail spoons & forbidden forks.

 Owen Thomas